-What Degree Is A Pitching Wedge -
+What Degree is a Pitching Wedge

 What Degree is a Pitching Wedge?

-43 to 48 degrees is the loft you will want for your pitching wedge.
+An angle of 43 to 48 degrees is the loft you will want for your pitching wedge.

-With this design you can hit full shots, whereas with a 9-iron it would create too long of a shot.
-Although the distance is different for each individual golfer, amateur's typically hit 80 to 110 yards with a pitching wedge.
+With this design, you can hit full shots, whereas with a 9-iron it would create too long of a shot.
+Although the distance is different for each individual golfer, amateurs typically hit 80 to 110 yards with a pitching wedge.
 You can also use a pitching wedge for half-swing pitch shots and low chip shots.

 When to use a Pitching Wedge

-The cool thing about pitching wedges is that they can be used near greens, to get out of sand, even out of woods.
+The cool thing about pitching wedges is that they can be used near greens, to get out of sand, and even to get out of woods.
 Most golfers use a pitching wedge for shots 110 yards or less.
 It should be used to hit a higher and shorter trajectory than a 9-iron club, and a lower and longer trajectory than a gap wedge club.